• Skip to primary navigation

 See recipe card for quantities.

-ingredients to make whipped cream
+ingredients for whipped cream

 This recipe is for single-portion Mont Blanc desserts; however, you can also make it as a cake by baking a large meringue base.